Pride and privilege

 How to create truly safe workplaces for LGBTQ+ colleagues

 So many moments of reflection later, here is what I have learned…

-- If your organisation is truly committed to providing a safe space for LGBTQ+ employees, be active and visible about it.
+- If your organisation is genuinely committed to providing a safe space for LGBTQ+ employees, be active and visible about it.
 Use the rainbow for good, and don’t just expect people to read between the lines that a space is safe.
-When you come from a marginalised community, the feeling of Pride can be hard earned indeed.
+When you come from a marginalised community, the feeling of Pride can be hard-earned indeed.
 Take Pride Season as an opportunity to affirm that commitment to your LGBTQ+ staff.

 - If you are a straight ally, your support can literally change the life of an LGBTQ+ person.
 The Trevor Project research shows that accepting adults reduce suicide attempts among LGBTQ+ youth by 40% , so never underestimate your power.
 Remember that allyship takes action and visibility.

 - If you are part of the LGBTQ+ community and you have the privilege to be ‘out and proud’, reflect on that privilege and how you can support others in the community that do not have it.
 Reflect on how you can help give them a voice and make their experience better.